Ngā Tapuwae Case Study

 Time to Work

 One advantage that we had with this project was our ability to sit with it for a long time and determine what did and did not work.
-This process lasted from August, 2016 – March, 2017.
-We used this time to converse with the ministry in a continuous creative communication loop.
+We had approximately 7 months from start of concept until final video delivery.
+We used this time to converse with WW100 in a continuous creative communication loop.
 Through trial and error, we eliminated what didn’t work and added things that made these videos even more moving.
-For example, one episode we absolutely loved didn’t fit in with the cohesive narrative we were looking into creating.
+For example, one story we absolutely loved didn’t fit in with the cohesive narrative we were looking into creating.
 Despite being attached to the idea of that video concept, we valued first and foremost the overall feel of the narrative.

 Conclusion: Mapping Out The Future

-As kiwis, we can’t help but notice the legacy World War I carries on our nation.
-This is why we feel so honoured to have this opportunity to help educate about this time period.
-Design tells stories, and we hope that through our videos this narrative will both stay in tact and spread to historians all over the world.
+As kiwis, we can’t help but notice the legacy the First World War has had on our nation.
+This is why we feel so honoured to have had this opportunity to help educate people about this time period.
+Design tells stories, and we hope that through our videos this narrative will both stay intact and be shared all over the world.